 - Is the client going to purchase directly from the designer?

 - What is the budget for furniture purchases?
 As a designer, have cost estimates ready for each of the furnishings that might be installed.
 Have your client approve all of these estimates before proceeding with the actual purchase.
 You want to account for this approval process in your contract timeline.

 - Have you thought about shipping and the labor involved in setting up furnishing once it has arrived?
-Who is responsible to pursue claims against carriers for damages (probably the person who purchased it)?
-How are damages to furniture going to affect the project timeline?
+Who is responsible to pursue claims against carriers for damages?
+(Probably the person who ordered it) How are damages to furniture going to affect the project timeline?

 - If the client chooses to purchase all merchandise and furniture, will the designer advise him on the purchases?
 At what fee?

 - Are you designing custom furniture for the client?

 Third Stage: Contract Administration/Final Stage

 When the designer’s vision is put into effect, the supervision of many moving parts will be required.
 This may include delivery, purchase, or installation of furniture, fixtures, equipment, etc. This part of the contract guarantees the designer’s full cooperation and assistance in facilitating the smooth progress of the design project.

 How is the designer involved at this stage?

 - Designer will assist client in getting competitive bids for furnishings and merchandise.
 This is pretty obvious because the designer probably has better connections to furniture wholesalers.

 - Designer will assist client in coordinating the schedule for delivery and pick up.